 We will conduct our table gaming activities at our casinos on a limited credit basis as well as a cash basis.
 It is a common practice in Macau for junket operators or promoters to bear the responsibility for issuing and subsequently collecting credit.
 While we expect that most of our gaming credit play will be via junket operators and promoters, who will therefore bear this credit risk, we may also grant gaming credit directly to certain customers.
 We may not be able to collect all of our gaming receivables from our credit customers.
 We expect that we will be able to enforce our gaming receivables only in a limited number of jurisdictions, including Macau.
-As most of our gaming customers are expected to be visitors from other jurisdictions, principally Hong Kong and the PRC, we may not have access to a forum in which we will be able to collect all of our gaming receivables.
-The collectibility of receivables from international customers could be negatively affected by future business or economic trends or by significant events in the countries in which these customers reside.
+As most of our gaming customers are expected to be visitors from other jurisdictions, principally Hong Kong and the PRC, we may not have access to a forum in which we will be able to collect all of our gaming receivables from other jurisdictions, principally Hong Kong and the PRC, we may not have access to a forum in which we will be able to collect all of our gaming receivables from other security affected by future business or economic trends or by significant events in the countries in which these customers reside.
 We intend to conduct credit evaluations of customers and generally do not require collateral or other security from our customers.
 We intend to establish an allowance for doubtful receivables primarily based upon the age of the receivables and factors surrounding the credit risk of specific customers.
 In the event a customer has been extended credit and has lost back to us the amount borrowed and the receivable from that customer is still deemed uncollectible, Macau gaming tax will still be payable.